5.5.3 A Pragmatic View of AI Chatbots: Part 3

 Transformer Models at the Core of General Purpose Chatbots

-Chatbots are based on transformer models of artificial neural networks that were described in a paper published by Google employees in 2017 entitled ‘Attention is all you need‘.
-What these models do exceptionally well is capture the way that we use words by encoding patterns of word associations and word orders found in human generated text.
-Transformer models which are at the heart of Large Language Model based chatbots use the input tokens to refer to an extremely long string of numbers (usually called an embedding vectors).
-The vector embedding of the word cat for example in the trained model, is an enormous string of numbers, which makes no sense to a human.
-To visualize such a vector type click on the words “Show the raw vector of «cat» in model MOD_enwiki_upos_skipgram_300_2_2021:” at this link.
+Chatbots are based on transformer models of artificial neural networks that were described in a paper published by Google employees in 2017 entitled Attention is all you need.
+What these models do exceptionally well is capture the way that we use words by encoding patterns of word associations and word orders found in human-generated text.
+Transformer models which are at the heart of Large Language Model-based chatbots use the input tokens to refer to an extremely long string of numbers (usually called an embedding vectors).
+The vector embedding of the word cat, for example, in the trained model, is an enormous string of numbers, which makes no sense to a human.
+To visualize such a vector type, click on the words “Show the raw vector of «cat» in model MOD_enwiki_upos_skipgram_300_2_2021:” at this link.
 You can now see why I said earlier there is nothing to read in these models!

 The strings of numbers (or embedding vectors) can be thought of as representing word associations in a high dimensional geometric space.
-This is hard for humans to envisage as we normally can only easily think in three dimensions.
+This is hard for humans to envisage, as we normally can only easily think in three dimensions.
 These long number strings are often said to be representative of ‘meaning’ or some kind of ‘semantic relationship’.
-As a pragmatist I find this unacceptably anthropomorphic.
+As a pragmatist, I find this unacceptably anthropomorphic.
 The transformer model is capturing the way in which words are strung together in natural languages.
 When an astronomically large number of word association examples are analysed during ‘training’ and used at the later stage of system output they are, from a human perspective, encoding information that was initially created by humans in text form.
-We should not attempt to trivialise the tremendous achievement and the almost indescribable amount of calculations that have gone into creating systems that are capable of inducing informational contents of human texts.
+We should not attempt to trivialise the tremendous achievement and the almost indescribable number of calculations that have gone into creating systems that are capable of inducing informational contents of human texts.
 There is neither magic nor meaning, however the facility that we now have to use text to generate a novel text streams by a machine is a very considerable computational achievement.

-These models carry out an enormous number of calculations, known as matrix multiplications (If you wish to know about simple matrix multiplication see a very basic explanatory video).
+These models carry out an enormous number of calculations, known as matrix multiplications (If you wish to know about simple matrix multiplication, see a very basic explanatory video).

 Easy Further Reading and Resources